foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/spy_events.md

 - After contract deployment we created the spy with `spy_events` cheatcode.
   From this moment all events emitted by the `SpyEventsChecker` contract will be spied.
-- We have to call `fetch_events` method on the created spy to load emitted events into it.
-- When events are fetched they are loaded into the `events` property of our spy and we can assert them.
+- To get events we call the `events` method of our spy and we can assert them.
 - If the event is emitted by calling `self.emit` method, its hashed name is saved under the `keys.at(0)` (this way Starknet handles events)